- Get Involved

 JANAQUE INDIANS.
 The Janaque Indians are known from a single Spanish document of 1683 which does not clearly indicate their area, but it seems to have been somewhere in west-central Texas.
 Their affiliations are unknown.

 BIBLIOGRAPHY:Charles W. Hackett, ed., Pichardo's Treatise on the Limits of Louisiana and Texas (4 vols., Austin: University of Texas Press, 1931–46).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "JANAQUE INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmj02.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "JANAQUE INDIANS," accessed April 24, 2019, http://www.tshaonline.org/handbook/online/articles/bmj02.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.